D-Day: The Great Crusade of World War II

 American troops preparing to leave port in Britain to embark upon the invasion of Normandy.
 (Photo Credit: Imperial War Museum)

 Before launching Operation Overlord on June 6, the Allies had orchestrated a brilliant deception campaign to mislead the Germans about where the main invasion force would land.
 While the Allies intended to strike along the beaches of Normandy, they were able to convince the Germans that their main target was the Pas de Calais, which was the shortest route to France from across the English Channel.
 The Germans ended up concentrating their forces at the Pas de Calais, which worked to the benefit of the Allies since German reinforcements would be tied down away from Normandy.
 Additionally, the top German commanders were divided about the most effective way to defend against the invasion.
-The interference of Adolf Hitler in military strategy also did not help matters.
+The interference of Germany's dictator, Adolf Hitler, in military strategy also did not help matters.
 When combined, all of these factors would lead to fatal consequences for the Germans on D-Day.

 Despite the exhaustive planning and the incredible strength assembled by the Allies for the invasion of Normandy, the main Allied planners and leaders had no illusions about the magnitude of difficulty awaiting them.
 As British Prime Minister Winston Churchill wrote to U.S. President Franklin Roosevelt, “My dear friend, this is much the greatest thing we have ever attempted.”
 Even Mother Nature complicated matters for the Allies.
 With the operation slated to begin on Monday, June 5, General Eisenhower was forced to make the difficult decision of postponing the attack to June 6 because of unfavorable weather in the English Channel.